 Juvenile Huntington’s disease has an earlier symptom onset than the adult form of the condition.
 Juvenile HD starts in a person’s childhood or teen years.
 The condition also has additional symptoms that don’t often happen in the adult form, such as:

-The average life expectancy for juvenile HD is about 10 to 15 years after symptoms start.
+The average life expectancy for juvenile HD is about 10-15 years after symptoms start.

-According to the Huntington’s Disease Society of America (HDSA), people with HD often have a lower average body weight than those without HD.
+According to the HDSA, people with HD often have a lower average body weight than those without HD.
 Keeping weight on may help to manage the condition, so it’s important that people with HD eat well, with eating being a source of enjoyment.